How to use the ΔHR Shape tab and controls

 Typical reasons to work here:

-• the downhill side is clearly too high or too low
+- the downhill side is consistently too high or too low

-• the downhill shape changes too abruptly or too smoothly compared with the observed data
+- the downhill curve changes too abruptly or too smoothly

 Step 6: Use the uphill section only for uphill-specific mismatch